TaylorOD/braintree_integration/README.md

 ![Controller](/braintree_ruby_integration/public/screenshots/braintree_credentials_example_in_controller.png "Controller")

 - Running it: Run "rails server" in your project directory and open your browser to localhost:3000.
 From there you will be able to input the test card numbers (currently listed as placeholder text) and click pay.
-You will receive confirmation that the transaction was created in your rails server, your browser, and on screen.
+You will receive confirmation that the transaction was created in your rails server, your browser console.

-CHECK THIS - TODO

 ### Known issues
 - This was tested on Chrome.
 I do not know how the page will display on other or older browsers.